Pikaday/Pikaday/README.md

 * `onOpen` callback function for when the picker becomes visible
 * `onClose` callback function for when the picker is hidden
 * `onDraw` callback function for when the picker draws a new month
+* `isAvailable` a function, which must return a boolean determining availability.
+The date object in context is passed as an argument. (default: `true`)

 ## jQuery Plugin

 The normal version of Pikaday does not require jQuery, however there is a jQuery plugin if that floats your boat (see `plugins/pikaday.jquery.js` in the repository).
 This version requires jQuery, naturally, and can be used like other plugins:
 See the [jQuery example][] for a full version.

 ```html